susannegreulich/energyportfolio/README.md

 - **First Solar** (FSLR) - Solar panel manufacturer

-The project uses a **Unified Investment Analysis Pipeline** that eliminates all code duplication and exports PowerBI data at the end using all analysis results.
+The project uses a **Unified Investment Analysis Pipeline** that eliminates all code duplication and exports comprehensive CSV data at the end using all analysis results.

 ### Architecture Principles
 - ✅ **Zero Duplication** - Single source of truth for all calculations
 - ✅ **Sequential Pipeline** - Step-by-step analysis with clear dependencies
-- ✅ **Comprehensive Data Export** - PowerBI gets complete dataset with all analyses
+- ✅ **Comprehensive Data Export** - CSV files with complete dataset and all analyses

 ### Pipeline Flow
 ```
-Raw Data Collection → Technical Analysis → Risk Analysis → Portfolio Analysis → PowerBI Export
+Raw Data Collection → Technical Analysis → Risk Analysis → CSV Export
 ```

 **Step 1: Data Collection**